Visual Regression Testing#

 Both commands:

-Build the lecture site with the PR’s theme changes
+FIXTURES_SHABuild the fixtures site with the PR’s theme applied

 Run Playwright on Ubuntu for platform-consistent snapshots